Steve Maddern salary caused West Exe Technology College 'disrepute'

 Steve Maddern resigned as the executive head of West Exe Technology College in May after it emerged he was being was paid £152,000 per year.

 His salary was almost three times the average head's pay and about £10,000 more than the prime minister's.

 Devon County Council said there had been an "unhealthy culture" and "weak governance" at the school.

-The local education authority (LEA) audit report said there had been "insufficient professional distance" between Mr Maddern and the former chairman of governors Paul Smith.'Out of kilter'
+The local education authority (LEA) audit report said there had been "insufficient professional distance" between Mr Maddern and the former chairman of governors Paul Smith.